 Step 1: Backup all your files and folders in the root directory

 The idea here is to compress all your Magento Files and folder into the right format supported by your server.
-For example, In my case, I compress into a .zip or.Tar file.
-And then download the new compress file into your computer either by using an FTP transfer Protocole or directly.
+For example, In my case, I compress it into a .zip or—Tar file.
+Then, download the new compress file into your computer either by using an FTP transfer Protocol or directly.

 Step 2: Create a database dump